If the company does not have any NOx emission one quarter, it should be reported as 0 - zero.

 In cases where a participant company has received repeated reminders relating to overdue payment or failure to submit emission data, a letter will be sent to both the company's manager and the board of directors informing them that this breach of duty must be corrected within a given date.
 In cases where the company fails to comply by the stipulated date, the Board must decide whether or not to revoke the company’s participant certificate in accordance with Point 8 of the Participant Agreement.
 The NOx Fund will collect its claims through legal means.

-In cases where the participant certificate has been revoked, the enterprise will be obligated to pay NOx tax to the state from the date which the revocation entered into force with NOK 21.17 per kg NOx.
+In cases where the participant certificate has been revoked, the enterprise will be obligated to pay NOx tax to the state from the date that the revocation entered into force with NOK 21.94 per kg NOx.